1iveowl/VeraControl.PCL/README.md

 [![NuGet](https://img.shields.io/badge/nuget-v0.6.0-brightgreen.svg)](https://www.nuget.org/packages/VeraControl.PCL/) [![.NET Standard](http://img.shields.io/badge/.NET_Standard-1.2-green.svg)](https://docs.microsoft.com/da-dk/dotnet/articles/standard/library)
 ## Why this library

-The purpose of the Vera Control .NET library is to facilitate interoperability to the [Vera Smart Home Controller](http://getvera.com/ "Vera Smart Home Controller").
+The purpose of the Vera Control .NET Library is to facilitate interoperability with the [Vera Smart Home Controller](http://getvera.com/ "Vera Smart Home Controller").

-This library works with Xamarin across iOS, Android and Windows 8.1, Windows 10, .NET Core and .NET 4.5.1+.
+This library works across iOS, Android and Windows 8.1, Windows 10, .NET Core and .NET 4.5.1+ and supports [Xamarin](https://www.xamarin.com/ "Xamarin").

-There already exist a another library with a similar purpose - i.e. the [.NET Library for Micasaverde (Vera) Home Automation Controllers](http://veradotnet.codeplex.com/ ".NET Library for Micasaverde (Vera) Home Automation Controllers") - however that library have not evolved since early 2015 and while it is more complete in terms of device and services support, that library have some short comings including being more complex to use and having  no default support for async/await.
+There already exist another library with a similar purpose - i.e. the [.NET Library for Micasaverde (Vera) Home Automation Controllers](http://veradotnet.codeplex.com/ ".NET Library for Micasaverde (Vera) Home Automation Controllers") - however that library have not evolved since early 2015 and while it is currently more complete in terms of device and services support, that library have some short-comings, which inspired me to create this Vera Control .NET Library from scratch.

+The Vera Control .NET Library supports async/await and I find it more simple to use.

 ## Devices and Services Support
-The current version supports the following Devices (but not necessary all Services and StateVariables for each):
+The current version supports the following Devices (although not necessary all Services and StateVariables):
 - HomeAutmationGateway1
 - BinaryLight1
 - Dimmer1